jannecederberg/jannecederberg.github.io/_posts/2015-04-26-how-i-got-started-with-programming.md

 ## What I learned after getting started

 It's now been almost 20 years since I got started with programming.
-One curious part is though that I've actually never worked as a full time programmer.
-I've always viewed programmming more or less as a tool to get something I needed done, done.
-And to get that whatever done, I'd research, maybe get acquinted with a new programming language etc. Whatever it took basically.
-And by doing this I've learned tons.
-And realized more and more how much more there would be to learn :)
+One curious part is that I've actually never worked as a full-time programmer though.
+I've always viewed programming more or less as a tool to get something I needed done.
+And to get that whatever done, I'd research, read read read, maybe get acquinted with a new programming language etc. Basically whatever it took.
+And by doing this I've learned tons over the years.
+And I've also realized how much more there would be to learn :)

 I get fairly well along with [HTML, CSS][html-css], [JavaScript][js], [jQuery][jQ], [PHP][php] and [Python][python].
 Sometimes I'll automate something using [VBA][vba] in [Excel][excel].
-I use the Chrome/Firefox developer console daily, compile my own version of [OpenWrt][openwrt] when needed, have taught [Java][java] at the [university][jyu] though never used it in my own work/projects outside university, write bash scripts and configure [Apache][apache]/[Nginx][nginx] webserver and [MySQL][mysql] database stuff on a semi-regular basis for example when playing with virtual machines, [RaspberryPi][raspi]s and [BananaPi][bananapi]s.
+I've written a fair amount of Windows Server ActiveDirectory Group Policy Objects and JScript scripts associated with them.
+I use the Chrome/Firefox developer console daily.
+I compile my own version of [OpenWrt][openwrt] when needed.
+I've taught [Java][java] at the [university][jyu] though never used it in my own work/projects outside university.
+I write bash scripts and configure [Apache][apache]/[Nginx][nginx] webserver and [MySQL][mysql] database stuff on a semi-regular basis for example when playing with virtual machines; or [SoC][soc] machines like [RaspberryPi][raspi]s and [BananaPi][bananapi]s.
 Occasionally I also develop enough patience to write the former configurations into [Ansible][ansible] scripts.
 [Ruby][ruby] and its gems are cool I guess but somehow [I seem to enjoy Python more][xkcd-python].

 Here's [Randall Munroe][randall]'s view on programming in Python, as presented in his well-known and appreciated nerd humor comic [xkcd][xkcd]: